Say Nothing (book): Awards and honors

 The book was named one of the top ten books of 2019 by both The New York Times Book Review and The Washington Post.
 It won the 2019 National Book Critics Circle Award for nonfiction.
 In 2024, it was listed #19 on The New York Times 100 Best Books of the 21st Century list.

 Television adaptation

-In February 2024, FX announced that they would be adapting the book into a limited series.
+In February 2024, FX announced that they would be adapting the book into a limited series starring Lola Petticrew, Hazel Doupe, Anthony Boyle, Josh Finan and Maxine Peake.
 The series premiered on 14 November 2024.